Merzki/PaintAnalog/README.md

 - **Command Pattern** — implemented using the `RelayCommand` class to bind UI actions to ViewModel logic
 - **INotifyPropertyChanged** — used to notify the view about property changes in the ViewModel, which is standard in MVVM
 - **Value Converters** — custom converters in the `Converters` folder are used to transform data between the View and the ViewModel (e.g., for formatting or conditional display)

 ---

-## Implementation Details

-Notes on complex or interesting parts of the implementation will be added in future

----